umur/waa-may-2022-final-project/README.md

  - Tenant is the one who is looking for a rental house.
 She/He can search the house according to the requirements and get the results accordingly.

 Dashboard Page for admins:
-- Display the last 10 properties rented.
+- Display the last 10 properties rented. fd
 - Display 10 most recent tenants.
 - Display total income per location.
 - Add more features as you see fit.